CRESTMOOR SWIM TEAM

 We have senior status.
 Are our children and grandchildren part of our membership?

 No. According to CCA’s Bylaws, Senior Membership is limited to only the adult heads of household.
-Children and Grandchildren of Members with senior status are welcome as guests and guest rules and fees apply.
-They may not participate on teams.
-They may participate in lessons if there is space available at which point they are still considered guests.
+Children and Grandchildren of Members with senior status are welcome as guests and guest rules and fees apply at all times.
+Children and grandchildren of Senior Members may only participate in CCA programs if the current rules allow non-members.
+If allowed, non-member children and grandchildren will have to pay non-member fees.

 Important Dates

-All dues need to be postmarked before March 1st.
-Any family that has not sent in their dues by March 1st will be assed a $100 late fee
+All dues need to be postmarked before March 1.
+Any family that has not sent in their dues by March 1st will be assessed a $100 late fee.

-Your online application must be submitted to us to be considered for membership for the next year
+Your online application must be submitted by Oct.
+31 in order for applicants to be considered for membership for the following year.

-Check back on this date to get an update on where you are on the waitlist
+Check back early in the year to get an update on where you are on the waitlist.

 CRESTMOOR TENNIS